-- 5.2.1 The term 'contaminated land' is a legal term defined under Part 2A of the Environmental Protection Act 1990.
+- 5.2.1 The term 'contaminated land' is a legal term defined under Part 2A of the Environmental Protection Act 19906.
 Currently, Gedling Borough contains no contaminated land.
 The term 'land potentially affected by land contamination' is used to capture all sites with potential contamination not just those formally designated under Part 2a of Environmental Protection Act 1990. - 5.2.2 The NPPF encourages the effective use of land by re-using land that has been previously developed and ensuring that new development is appropriate for its location.
-Where a site is affected by contamination issues, responsibility for securing a safe development rests with the developer and/or landowner. - 5.2.3 Where development is proposed on or adjacent to land that is known or suspected to be contaminated, it should be accompanied by an appropriate level of supporting information such as a risk assessment.
+Where a site is affected by contamination issues, responsibility for securing a safe development rests with the developer and/or landowner. - 5.2.3 Where development is proposed on or adjacent to land that is known or suspected to be contaminated, it should be accompanied by an appropriate and robust investigation such as a tiered risk assessment level of supporting information such as a risk assessment.
 Where required, details of the measures proposed to address contamination should be provided.
 The measures for any contaminated sites should deal with any unacceptable risks to health, safety or the environment, taking into account its actual or intended uses.